rizemon/rizemon.github.io/_posts/2021-01-12-legacy-htb.markdown

 # root.txt

-The root flag is located at the home directory of `Administrator`, as always.
+The root flag is located at the desktop of `Administrator`, as always.

 ```
 C:\Documents and Settings\Administrator\Desktop> type root.txt